 - 1. Students will be able to know the importance of Constitution and Government - 2.
 Students will be able to become Good Citizens and know their fundamental rights, duties and principles. - 3.
 Students will learn about the role of PM, President, Council of Ministers etc. - 4.
-The Students understand the importance of Election Commission. - 5.
-They will know about Secularism, Federalism, Democracy, Liberty, Freedom of Expression, Special Status of States etc.,
+The Students understand the importance of Election Commission and the Students will become aware of how a Country and State are run in Democracy. - 5.
+They will know about Secularism, Federalism, Democracy, Liberty, Freedom of Expression, Special Status of States etc.

-Introduction: Constitution' meaning of the term, Indian Constitution: Sources and constitutional history, Features: Citizenship, Preamble, Fundamental Rights and Duties, Directive Principles of State Policy
+Introduction: Constitution' meaning of the term, Indian Constitution: Sources and constitutional history, Features: Citizenship, Preamble, Fundamental Rights and Duties, Directive Principles ofState Policy